 In addition, the SAA (Stock Artists Alliance) makes concrete recommendations that would make OW legislation more paletteable here.

-The American Library Association is urging it's members (here):
+Meanwhile, on the non-photographer's side of the table, The American Library Association is urging it's members (here):

 "We need you to ask members of the House and Senate to support copyright Orphan Works legislation (H.R.
 5889, S. 2913) that does not include a “dark archive” provision.
 While we strongly support legislation resolving the orphan works problem, we recommend the Senate version of the bill over the House version.
 As time is running out, we ask that you contact your Senators and Representatives (with priority given to members of the Senate), to communicate the library community’s enthusiastic support for orphan works legislation that does not include a “dark archives” provision."